 Marquetry – Historical Pieces to the Present Day: This presentation is a comprehensive view into the world of veneering, inlay and marquetry, from historical techniques to the modern day creation of marquetry.
 Practical application of materials and techniques that can be done with a minimum of tooling while yielding fast and professional results is the focus of this presentation.
 It will start by designing original artwork for a panel which will be drawn out, cut, sand shaded, assembled, glued up and finished during this 2 ½ day event.
 There are many different styles and techniques of creating marquetry, so, describing the various differences then demonstrating what works will illuminate how simple this process can actually be for someone just starting out.

-Two Day Workshops
+Two and Three Day Workshops

 - Beginning Veneering and Marquetry